-also one of the three manuscript that conserve Robert of Chester's translation of al-Khwārizmī's algebra (fol.
-340^r-348^v).
+The manuscript is one of those that contain Wolack's lecture (fol. $303^{v}-303^{r}$).
+It is also one of the three manuscript that conserve Robert of Chester's translation of al-Khwārizmī's algebra (fol. $340^{r}-348^{v}$).
 Of interest for our present concern is that all three of these were made in south-German area around 1450 [Hughes 1989: 11].
 The present copy is incomplete, interrupting before the presentation of the rule of three (which is found separately and independently elsewhere in the manuscript); the others^[556] contain an appendix listing the six basic algebraic cases in abbacus order and style (i.e., having a division as first step of the rules).
-They also use abbreviations for dragma, cossalradix[557] and zenso.
+They also use abbreviations for dragma, cossa/radix^[557] and zenso.
 Hughes printed rendering does not show their shape unambiguously, but a marginal annotation on fol.
-1^r in the Vienna manuscript (in the same hand as the text) which is reproduced in Hughes' edition represents the first power by \mathcal{L} ; the second power is in any case derived from z - probably something like \mathcal{L} (\mathcal{L} as well as \mathcal{F} are used in C 80, fol.
-350°).
-Both cossa and zenso belong to the northern part of Italy, and none of them seem to turn up in abbacus writings before the 15th century.
-[558] There is thus no reason to ascribe this appendix to Robert, as occasionally suggested.
-[559] But it is evidence that Robert's translation reached Germany in the company of algebraic material from northern Italy - thus evidence of a further component of the network linking the emergence of Rechenmeister mathematics to Italy.
+1^r in the Vienna manuscript (in the same was famous only as a calendar-maker and as an astrologer - cf. [Zinner 1990: 31-44]; so, if they met and discussed, the discussion would hardly have concerned Regiomontanus's attempts to learn about algebra.
+Moreover, according to Ernst Zinner, there are no traces in Amann's writings that he knew any Vienna astronomy postdating Johann von Gmunden, who died in 1442.